Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 flowchart TD

-A[Given/When/Then of incident]
+A[Given/When/Then of the incident]

 B[Verifier: minimal counterexample]

-C[Implementor: constraint policy and schema fix]
+C[Implementor: limiting policy and schema fix]

 D[Duel replay]

-E[Record in validation.md]
+E[Entry in validation.md]

 A --> B --> C --> D --> E

-The scenario is the same autoscale_200pct that we launched in "Minimal Educational Scenario".
-Here we look at it from another angle: how the Implementor closes the failure through JSON Schema, not only through the rule.
-The requested increase requires 12 additional replicas, quota only allows adding 3, and target_replicas=24 violates max_replicas=15.
-The Implementor responds with the formula allowed_delta = min(requested_delta, floor(remaining_quota / pod_cpu), max_replicas - current_replicas) and a hard_block | soft_clamp policy.
-But a formula without a schema is still a verbal agreement.
+The scenario is the same autoscale_200pct that we launched in "Minimal Study Scenario."
+Here we look at it from a different angle: how the Implementor closes the failure through JSON Schema, and not only through the rule.
+The requested increase requires 12 additional replicas, the quota allows adding only 3, and target_replicas=24 violates max_replicas=15.
+The Implementor responds with the formula allowed_delta = min(requested_delta, floor(remaining_quota / pod_cpu), max_replicas - current_replicas) and a policy of hard_block | soft_clamp.
+But a formula without a schema is still just a verbal agreement.

 First, source identification.
-Without it two identical requests from different monitoring systems cannot be distinguished:
+Without it, two identical requests from different monitoring systems cannot be distinguished:

 {